Tag

 • Start by warming your milk in a medium bowl to about 110° Fahrenheit.
 Do this in either the microwave for about 30-40 seconds, or over low heat on the stove for 2 minutes.

-• Once milk is warm, add the active dry yeast, sugar, and melted butter.
+• Once milk is warm, add the active dry yeast, sugar, and melted coconut oil.
 Give it a gently whisk to combine, then let that sit for a couple minutes while you continue on with the recipe.

 • To the bowl of an electric mixer fitted with the dough hook attachment, add the gluten-free bread flour, baking powder, baking soda, and salt.
 Turn the mixer on low until the dry ingredients are combined.